KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

 ```

 The artifact demonstrates:
-- **Optimized Implementations** of Kyber and Dilithium on 16-bit MSP430 microcontrollers.
+- **Optimized implementations** of Kyber and Dilithium on 16-bit MSP430 microcontrollers.
 - **Optimized MSP430 assembly routines** for modular arithmetic, NTT, inverse NTT, and Keccak.
-- **Experimental results** including cycle counts, stack usage, and code size, validated on `MSP430F67991` device.
+- **Experimental results** including cycle counts, stack usage, and code size, validated on the `MSP430F67791` device.

 All materials are provided to ensure **reproducibility**, **transparency**, and **practical validation** of our results for the [CHES 2026 artifact evaluation](https://ches.iacr.org/2026/artifacts.php).